 “For patients, this is validating.
-Here is something related to tinnitus which is objective and invariant,” Husain said.
+Here is something related to tinnitus or ringing which is objective and invariant,” Husain said.
 “It also implies that tinnitus patients are not truly at rest, even when resting.
 This could explain why many report being tired more often.
 Additionally, their attention may be engaged more with their tinnitus than necessary, and that may lessen their attention to other things.
 If you have bothersome tinnitus, this may be why you have concentration issues.”

 However, patients with recent-onset tinnitus did not show the differences in precuneus connectivity.
 Their scans looked more like the control groups, which begs the question of when and how changes in brain connectivity begin and whether they can be prevented or lessened.